 is more likely to use macro-prudential tools.

 "From a housing market perspective, the RBA

 is more concerned about the level of investment in housing rather than the pace of capital gains.
 In fact, the rolling annual change in capital city dwelling values has been moderating since April this year, suggesting that some heat is coming out of the market.
-Rather than pushing interest rates higher, which would have a detrimental effect on many aspects of the economy, it is looking more likely that APRA and the RBA
+Rather than pushing interest rates higher, which would have a detrimental effect on many aspects of the economy, it is looking more likely that APRA

 will aim to cool investor demand by tweaking the risk appetite for bank lending to investors," he said.